Search

 What Concerns us as a Country and Society

-Without quality education, the consequences for girls can be devastating.
-If the world neglects the girls’ education crisis across the globe, we could see these risks become a reality.
+Without quality education, the effects of lack of female education can be devastating.
+If the world neglects girl child education crisis across the globe, we could see these risks become a reality.

-As India records the youngest population in the world, all hands on deck is the way to achieve our dream of being a global economic superpower.
+As India records the youngest population in the world, all hands on deck will make our dream of being a global economic superpower come true.
 The image of girls and transgenders leading this dream on an equal footing with boys will make the reality sweeter.

-Smile Foundation’s girl child initiative, She Can Fly, is an effort to enable, equip and empower girl children with quality education, proper nutrition, good health, adequate skills, and above all a lot of self-confidence to help them live their lives to their fullest potential.
+Smile Foundation’s girl child initiative, She Can Fly, is an effort to enable, equip and empower girl children with quality education.
+It also encompasses proper nutrition, good health, adequate skills, and above all a lot of self-confidence to help them live their lives to their fullest potential.

 Leave a Reply